 After Dark.
 Ray greets Brandon warmly and introduces him to Wendy.
 He thanks Brandon for being so super awesome to him the last time they spoke, and credits him for his honesty at a time when he needed to hear the truth.
 Donna and Joe, meanwhile, exit the club and stroll around the parking lot.
 He tells her he's not being more of a dick about her working with Ray to produce his video, 'cause he hopes it'll be the last one.
 She scrunches her face in confusion and is all, "Wuh?" so he tells her about his new dream of becoming a high school football coach in Beaver Falls, PA.
 He wants more than anything for her to move there with him, and acknowledges that it's a long way to go from living in L.A. "to being the wife of a high school football coach."
-Donna's all, "Wuh?" again, and Joe professes his undying love for her and proposes...like, marriage.
+Donna's all, "Wuh?" again, and Joe professes his undying love for her and proposes...as in, marriage.
 Donna just stares at him mutely...and after a few awkward seconds, he says it'd be cool if she returned his I love you and said yes to his proposal.
 She does neither, and just continues to stare at him in shocked silence.
 Ouch.

 Kelly, Brandon, and Valerie drive to where Danny Five lives, and Kelly goes right up to the house and knocks on the door.
 Danny Five answers and looks surprised and happy to see her, then invites her in after assuring her that his former roommate-rapist no longer lives there.
 Kelly pretends she stopped by to stock up on her coke stash, then tells him she's totes worried about Colin and asks if he's heard from him.
 She fake laments, "He's my whole world.
 I really looove him."
 Danny Five buys it and tells her that Colin is still in L.A. and then writes down the beeper number at which Colin can be reached.
 He then asks her how much coke she wants, and she tells him she'll just take a gram to go.
 After the transaction, she quickly exits the house and runs straight into Brandon, who demands that she hand over any drugs Danny Five sold to her.
 She ignores his edict and makes a beeline to the nearest trash can and dumps the gram of coke herself.

 Beach house.
 Clare arrives home and finds Donna sitting in the dark, looking sad and contemplative.
 Clare asks her whassup, so Donna tells her that Joe is moving back east and wants her to go with him.
 She says that Beaver Falls sounds beautiful and all, but she doesn't think she can live in a town with Beaver in the name...plus, she doesn't like the idea of changing her entire life right now.
 Clare tells her she's been thinking a lot about her mother lately and the kinds of dreams she had for her...and hanging with Carl has brought up a lot of old memories.
 Her mom always wanted her and Carl to hook up and get married, but she hasn't told Carl that her mother also shared those thoughts with her 'cause she doesn't want the prince to get the wrong idea.
-Not sure why not, since he's about a thousand times more appealing than Steve in every way.
+Not sure why not, since he's about a thousand times more appealing than Steve in every conceivable way.
 She and Donna agree that the wedding fantasies they used to have as children are suddenly becoming very real.

 Kelly pages Colin a few times, but doesn't get an answer.
 She then asks Brandon and Valerie exactly what their plan is, should Colin contact her: politely ask the fugitive to please turn himself in?
 Brandon tells her to set up a meet, and then they'll call the police so they can arrest him.
 Suddenly, Kelly's car phone rings...and it's Colin!
 She fibs and tells him she's alone in her car, then asks him where he is...and he just tells her he's been moving around a lot.
 She tells him she wants to see him, so he agrees to meet up with her tomorrow.
 He says, "I love you - and need you more than ever" and she tells him she loves him too, then shoots a smug look in Valerie's direction.

 After Dark.
-After the performance, which mercifully was off camera, Ray and Wendy are packing up and getting ready to hit the road.
-Wendy thanks Donna for being so nice to them, and Donna gives her her most sanctimonious smile and tells her she's so happy for them.
+After the performance, which was mercifully off camera, Ray and Wendy are packing up and getting ready to hit the road.
+Wendy thanks Donna for being so nice to them, and Donna gives her her most sanctimonious smile and tells her she's sooo happy for them.
 During a moment alone, Donna tells Ray that Wendy seems really nice, and Ray says he owes her (Donna) a lot and hopes she's as happy as he is.
 He adds, "Nobody deserves it more than you do" and she suddenly looks pensive and tells him she really needed to hear that.